History of condoms: Major manufacturers

 One analyst described the size of the condom market as something that "boggles the mind".
 Numerous small manufacturers, nonprofit groups, and government-run manufacturing plants exist around the world.
 Within the condom market, there are several major contributors, among them both for-profit businesses and philanthropic organizations.

 In 1882, German immigrant Julius Schmid founded one of the largest and longest-lasting condom businesses, Julius Schmid, Inc., based in New York City.
 The condom lines manufactured by Schmid included Sheiks and Ramses.
 In 1932, the London Rubber Company (which had previously been a wholesale business importing German condoms) began to produce latex condoms, under the Durex brand.
 In 1963 Schmid was purchased by London Rubber.
 In 1987, London Rubber began acquiring other condom manufacturers, and within a few years became an important international company.
 In the late 1990s, London Rubber (by then London International Limited) merged all the Schmid brands into its European brand, Durex.
 Soon after, London International was purchased by Seton Scholl Healthcare (manufacturer of Dr. Scholl's footcare products), forming Seton Scholl Limited.

 Youngs Rubber Company, founded by Merle Youngs in late-19th-century America, introduced the Trojan line of condoms.
 In 1985, Youngs Rubber Company was sold to Carter-Wallace.
 The Trojan name switched hands yet again in 2000 when Carter-Wallace was sold to Church and Dwight.

 The Australian division of Dunlop Rubber began manufacturing condoms in the 1890s.
-In 1905, Dunlop sold its condom-making equipment to one of its employees, Eric Ansell, who founded Ansell Rubber.
+In 1905, Dunlop sold its condom-making equipment to one of its employees, Eric Ansell, who founded Ansell.
 In 1969, Ansell was sold back to Dunlop.
 In 1987, English business magnate Richard Branson contracted with Ansell to help in a campaign against HIV and AIDS.
 Ansell agreed to manufacture the Mates brand of condom, to be sold at little or no profit in order to encourage condom use.
 Branson soon sold the Mates brand to Ansell, with royalty payments made annually to the charity Virgin Unite.
 In addition to its Mates brand, Ansell currently manufactures Lifestyles and Lifesan for the U.S. market.

 In 1934 the Kokusia Rubber Company was founded in Japan.
 It is now known as the Okamoto Rubber Manufacturing Company.